It’s important that you keep following the rules on travel, meeting other households, physical distancing and hygiene.

 Land managers should continue to respect access rights which are very important at this difficult time.

 This is a temporary situation.
 It isn't about restricting rights, but part of the effort to prevent COVID19 deaths

 National Nature Reserves

-If you are using our NNRs, please keep it local and follow physical distancing guidelines.
+When you are using our NNRs, please follow physical distancing guidelines.

 Take a virtual tour of our NNRs with our podcast series.